 Keep in mind that ARR is used almost exclusively in B2B subscription businesses.
 In order to effectively use ARR as a metric in your business, you must have term agreements with a minimum duration of one year, or the majority of your term agreements must be one year or more.

-Subscribers, Customers, Accounts
+Subscribers, Customers, and Accounts

 We’ll talk more about those metrics down below.